kerthcet/homepage/themes/smigle/site/content/posts/principles_i_learned_my_life.md

 3. You're the average of the people around you.
 Surround yourself with people who can make you better.

 4. Failing to plan is planning to fail.
-Time will be wasted slowly, then suddenly.
+Or time will be wasted slowly, then suddenly.

 5. Don't solve the problem itself.
 Elevate your thinking, you may find entirely different answers.